One Pot Sofrito Beef, Beans and Rice - how to adapt for baby!

 In general, family meals provide a well-rounded balance of nutrition.
 Think of Canada's Food Guide, which promotes a balanced plate of protein, grains, and produce.
 Not only do you get a variety of nutrients in one go, they actually work together to help your body use them more effectively!

-In particular, this Sofrito, Beef, Beans, and Rice capitalizes on two powerful food combos.
+In particular, this baby led weaning ground beef recipe capitalizes on two powerful food combos.

 MFP is the real MVP